neuml/cord19q/README.md

 # cord19q: COVID-19 Open Research Dataset (CORD-19) Analysis

+*This repository is an archive of work done with the CORD-19 challenge in 2020.
+If you'd like to programatically process medical literature, see [paperai](https://github.com/neuml/paperai)*

 COVID-19 Open Research Dataset (CORD-19) is a free resource of scholarly articles, aggregated by a coalition of leading research groups, covering COVID-19 and the coronavirus family of viruses.
-The dataset can be found on [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research) and [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).
+The dataset can be found on [Semantic Scholar](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html) and [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).

 The cord19q project builds an index over the CORD-19 dataset to assist with analysis and data discovery.
 A series of COVID-19 related research topics were explored to identify relevant articles and help find answers to key scientific questions.